-The Fund is a fund that offers participants the opportunity to invest in an actively managed portfolio of mortgage debt arising under mortgage loans after 1 January 2014, granted in The Netherlands by NN Bank N.V ('NN Bank').
-The Fund's investment policy is to achieve the highest possible total return in the long term based on spread of investments within the framework of the set risk profile.
+The Fund is a fund that offers participants the opportunity to invest in a managed portfolio of mortgage receivables arising under mortgage loans granted in the Netherlands by Venn Hypotheken B.V. after 1 January 2020.
+The Fund's investment policy is intended to achieve the highest possible total return in the longer term on the basis of spread and within the set risk profile.